 The bibliography is a list sorted alphabetically by last name.
-If you are using several works by the same author, put them in the order of their release dates (in ascending order, i.e. first name the oldest title and lastly give the most recent one).
+If no author's name is known for a source text, please do not add "Anonymous" or "Unknown", but sort the corresponding entry according to the main title (e.g. the Nibelungenlied appears under 'N').
+If you are using several works by the same author, put them in the order of their year of publication (in ascending order, i.e. first name the oldest title and lastly give the most recent one); further contributions by this author with co-authorship follow the entries with sole authorship, again in ascending order by year of publication.
 If several works by the same author were published in the same year, please arrange them alphabetically, add letters to the years of publication (1980a; 1980b) and use the same sigla in the footnotes.

 Places of printing and metadata such as 'ed.', 'commented by', etc., are normally given in the language of the volume or contribution from the CRC's series (i.e. 'Rom' instead of 'Roma' if the publication language is German; 'Venice' instead of 'Venezia' if the publication language is English, etc.).
-The names of authors of source texts or artists can be used in the form which is customary (or possibly standardized) in the respective discipline or language (Alanus ab Insulis / Alanus von Lille / Alain of Lille).
+The names of authors of primary texts or artists can be used in the form which is customary (or possibly standardized) in the respective discipline or language (Alanus ab Insulis / Alanus von Lille / Alain of Lille).

 4.4.1.
-Primary texts
+Primary literature (resp. sources)